dfvm/cloudhotelier-free-download/index.md

 FREEDOM 3
 You have the freedom to distribute copies of your modified versions to others.
 By doing this you can give the whole community a chance to benefit from your changes.

+###CloudHotelier HRS Manager 100% authentic and unmodified.

+What is missing here is the first level service and support that developers usually offer.
+We will not provide any support for the items we offer for download.
+If you need first level service and support from a developer, please consider buying the appropriate support license directly from the original author.

+Alternatively, you can request support in Forums to receive professional help with implementation.